Rapid Plasma Reagin

-These tests will generally rule out a false-positive result, which means your test is positive even if you don't have syphilis.
+These tests will generally rule out a false-positive result.
+This means your test is positive even if you don't have syphilis.
 Your healthcare provider may also be able to detect the syphilis bacteria by taking a sample from a moist sore and looking at it under a microscope.

 What do my test results mean?

-A normal result is negative or nonreactive.
-This means you don't have syphilis.
-Positive results are given as a ratio in titers, which tells your healthcare provider the amount of antibodies in your blood.
+A negative or nonreactive result means you don't have syphilis.
+Positive results are given as a ratio in titers.
+This tells your healthcare provider the amount of antibodies in your blood.

 Here are some general results:

 If you have a history of syphilis and your RPR test is negative or nonreactive, it is likely that you no longer have syphilis.

 A positive RPR test should be followed by another type of test to diagnose syphilis.